Sustainability Management Framework

 About our sustainability management framework

-External stakeholder engagement plays an important role by bringing wider perspectives to inform our approach.
-We seek to engage with our stakeholders through active listening and our materiality assessment process.
+Engaging with our stakeholders plays an important role by bringing wider perspectives to inform our approach.
+Our engagement is facilitated through active listening and dialogue at various forums and through our materiality assessment process

-Matters regarding sustainability-related risks are managed under our Sustainability Risk Management Framework (SRMF) and within the Group’s wider risk management framework.
-The SRMF is reviewed annually and is supported by a number of key Group-wide and divisional policies and procedures.
+Sustainability-related risks are managed under our Sustainability Risk Management Framework (SRMF), which is part of the Group’s wider risk management framework.
+The SRMF is reviewed annually and is supported by various policies and procedures.